oracle-livelabs/database/kubernetes-for-oracledbas/deploy-application/deploy-application.md

     </copy>
     ~~~

-2. Apply the Manifest and query the resource:
+2. Apply the *manifest file* and query the resource:

     ~~~bash
     <copy>